mangate/SelfGPT/README.md

 This bot allows you to contact GPT3 directly from WhatsApp.
 This bot also allows you to save your own personal data and later search and retrieve it using GPT3 to generate a response.
 In the `examples` folder you can see several examples of how to use this bot so you don't have to remember anything ever again.

+**Note:** While the code in its current state is very useful I would highly appreciate and contributions that make it more "production-ready".

 ## Current Features

 The bot can be used in two ways: